 - The Market at 7th St: a lively inside market with local shops, bakeries, eateries, and bars.

 - Brewery Tour: self-guided or with City Brew Tours.

 - Reedy Creek Nature Center & Nature Preserve: a 927-acre nature preserve and centre with hiking trails, fishing opportunities, animals, and a gift shop.

 - Discovery Place Science: a family-friendly science and tech museum.

 - Epicentre: a massive indoor shopping mall with dining, drinking, shops, a bowling alley, and a movie theatre.

 So there you have it, these are my recommendations for spending a fantastic weekend in Charlotte NC.
 I hope this itinerary has got you excited for your trip!

 We love hearing from you!
 If you have any questions or feel that we’ve missed anything, don’t hesitate to reach out.
-You can drop us a message or leave us a comment in the comment section.
+You can leave us a comment in the comment section.